Odonon/ecamexam-latex-class/README.md

 The coverpage is then printed with `\makecover`

 ### For the main document
-The `exercice` macro create the title of an exercize and automatically increment the exercize number:
+The `exercice` macro creates the title of an exercize and automatically increment the exercize number:

 ``\exercice{Title of the exercize}``

+The `exercicebonus` macro creates an unnumbered exercize named "BONUS":

+``\exercicebonus``

 ## Roadmap

-- [x] Automatiser le premier bandeau
-- [x] Automatiser la mise en page des consignes
 - [ ] Ajouter la possibilité de mettre les consignes sur deux colonnes
 - [ ] Réparer l'affichage de longues consignes
-- [X] Créer une alternative automatique en anglais
-- [ ] Uploader la class sur CTAN
+- [~] Uploader la class sur CTAN